tschaub/suite/docs/gettingstarted/source/workflow/compose.rst

 Now that the data is imported and styled, you can organize and compose your layers into a map.  **GeoExplorer** allows you to create web maps based on layers served through GeoServer.

 #.
 Run GeoExplorer.
-You can do this by selecting :guilabel:`GeoExplorer` in the Dashboard.
+You can do this by selecting :guilabel:`GeoExplorer` in the :ref:`dashboard`.

    .. figure:: img/geoexplorer.png
       :align: center